cicsdev/cics-event-consumer/README.md

 ## Logging
 The application uses the standard Java logging framework (java.util.logging) to write messages.
 These can be directed to the JVM server standard error (STDERR) file as follows:

-* Disable the JVM server.
+* Disable the JVMSERVER resource.
 * Create a logging.properties file on zFS to specify the logging parameters.
 For example create /usr/lpp/ca1y/examples/logging.properties containing the following:

 ```properties